GabrielGil-Castro/GabrielGIl-Castro/README.md

 ## About Me

+A Full Stack Developer with knowledge in Node.js, JavaScript/ Typescript, React.js, with experience working in groups with agile methodologies such as Kanban and Scrum.

 As a native of the region of Rio de Janeiro, I have always been passionate about exploring the world around me.
 Before obtaining a Bachelor's degree in Social Science, I spent years honing my craft in theater, which has given me a unique perspective on the human experience.
 My insatiable curiosity has led me to explore a range of subjects, from art to technology passing by social ciences.
 I am always eager to learn and to engage with new challenges, and I believe that my diverse background makes me well-suited to a wide range of opportunities.

 - 🌱 Currently, I'm exploring JavaScript/ Typescript, Front-End and Back-End languages, React.js, Node.js, RTL, POO.